On randomised strategies in the $\lambda$-calculus (long version): Basic Notions and Notations

-$\lambda I$-calculus was the original calculus studied by Alonzo Church in the '30 \cite{church_unsolvable_1936}. \cite{barendregt_lambda_1984} contains a whole section dedicated to it.
-In $\lambda I$-calculus there is no \emph{cancellation}. \ifthenelse {\boolean{lv}}{\begin{definition} We denote the set of all the terms of the $\lambda I$-calculus by $\Lambda_I$. $\lambda I$-terms are defined inductively in the following way.
+The $\lambda I$-calculus was the original calculus studied by Alonzo Church in 1930s \cite{church_unsolvable_1936}, and \cite{barendregt_lambda_1984} contains a whole section dedicated to it.
+In $\lambda I$-calculus there is no \emph{cancellation}, in that variables have to occur free \emph{at least once} when forming abstractions.
+Terms of the $\lambda I$-calculus are not strongly normalising in general.
+As an example, $\bm{\Omega}$ is a $\lambda I$-term.
+One can prove, however, that on $\lambda I$-terms, weak normalisation implies strong normalisation: in other words, all strategies are qualitatively equivalent.
+In other words the equation $\Lambda_\mathsf{WN}=\Lambda_\mathsf{SN}$, although not true in general holds in $\lambda I$.
+This does \emph{not} mean, however, that all strategies are \emph{quantitatively} equivalent.